 Luckily, Mauritius has a huge range of child-friendly things to do and is the perfect destination if you want to stay active.
 As a family, it’s also highly convenient to travel here from South Africa: it’s a quick four-hour direct flight, not to mention that if you fly Air Mauritius, kids under 12 fly for free (Ts and Cs of course apply) as part of their Travel Smart programme.

 Here are five reasons why it’s the perfect holiday destination for the active family.

 - It’s a watersports paradise

-With over 300km of sparkling blue coastline surrounded by a reef-protected lagoon, the sea is calm, warm and mostly safe, so it’s absolutely ideal for family friendly watersports.
+With over 300km of sparkling blue coastline surrounded by a reef-protected lagoon, the sea is calm, warm and mostly safe, so it’s ideal for family-friendly watersports.
 Take your pick from swimming, kayaking, surfing, windsurfing, sailing, parasailing and diving, or go snorkelling on the coral reefs and swim among the tropical fish.
 You could also try your hand at kite surfing if the wind is right – though younger kids may need to watch rather than participate, due to safety reasons.
-If you holiday at an All-Inclusive Club Med resort on the island, you’ll have access to wide variety of water sports (and land activities) that’ll keep the whole family entertained!
+If your holiday at an All-Inclusive Club Med resort on the island, you’ll have access to a wide variety of water sports (and land activities) that’ll keep the whole family entertained!

 - Golf enthusiasts will have a ball